nualagr/dargan-health-foods/README.md

   the **comment date** and the **comment**.

-- Site members, who are logged in, have access to the **'Leave a Comment' button**, which has been placed for ease of access at the top of the 'Comments' accordion.
+- Site members, who are logged in, have access to the **'Leave a Comment' button**, which has been placed, for ease of access, at the top of the 'Comments' accordion.

 - Visitor's who are not logged in but wish to leave a comment are provided with **login** and **register** text links to start the